 You: A District of Columbia resident.
-Enthusiastic about Washington’s past, present, and future.
-Willing to speak to strangers and work with people of all kinds.
-Warm sense of humor, power to roll with the punches, and not afraid to invite all of your friends to like our page on Facebook.
-Willing to eat, sleep, and breathe all things DC State Fair during our busiest time of year.
+Enthusiastic about the District’s past, present, and future.
+Willing to speak to strangers, conduct outreach to and raise funds from local businesses and work with people of all kinds.
+Connected to food, agricultural and artistic communities.
+Weekend and twice-a-month weeknight availability a must; daytime weektime availability a plus.
+Enthusiastic, adaptable and willing to eat, sleep, and breathe the DC State Fair during our busiest time of year (May – October).

-Want to join us?
-We are seeking up to eight new board members!
-Applicants should be able and willing to commit to the work.
-Just what this position entails is described below.
+All applicants to the Board of Directors should be able and willing to commit to the position described below.

-The following duties are the responsibilities of the leaders of DC State Fair and may be performed primarily by board members: Guide the efforts of various committees and subcommittees (including the Communications, Community Outreach, Contest, Fundraising and Development, Logistics, Vendors and Volunteer committees); liaise with local businesses and organizations that complement and/or support the DC State Fair mission; ensure stable financial and legal standing (primarily performed by the Board’s CFO); offer programming and events throughout the year, in addition to the annual DC State Fair and potentially in collaboration with local businesses and organizations that complement and/or support the DC State Fair mission.
+The following duties are the responsibilities of the Board of the DC State Fair: Help plan different aspects of the DC State Fair while actively participating as a member of two or three committees and/or subcommittees (including the Communications and Community Outreach, Contest, Fundraising and Merchandise, Logistics, Programming, Sustainability, Vendors and Volunteer committees); liaise with local businesses and organizations that complement and/or support the mission of the DC State Fair; ensure stable financials and legal compliance; and organize smaller fundraisers and events throughout the year, in addition to the annual DC State Fair and potentially in collaboration with local businesses and organizations.

-We tend to assign collaborative work according to board members’ skills and interests, but everyone is expected to pitch in when things need to get done.
+We tend to assign collaborative work according to board members’ skills and interests, but everyone pitches in when things need to get done.
 Sometimes, that means we reach beyond our comfort zone to handle new and unfamiliar duties.
 Tasks and responsibilities are varied.
 You might:

 - Write content for our social media accounts, website, and newsletter